School of Professional Studies

 - Integrate the principles of holistic nursing into own clinical practice.
 (Holistic Care)

-- Systematically appraise and utilize the approach to nursing research with evidence based practice principles to provide multi-dimensional, high quality, and cost-effective care in the provision of nursing care in a changing environment.
+- Systematically utilize the approach to nursing research with evidence based practice principles to provide multi-dimensional, high quality, and cost-effective care in the provision of nursing care in a changing environment.
+(Evidence Based Practice)

-- Incorporate an awareness of the dignity, worth and uniqueness of each person into nursing practice by developing skills, knowledge and attitudes that enable them to provide culturally competent health care.
+- Incorporate an awareness of the dignity, worth and uniqueness of each person into nursing practice by developing skills, knowledge, and attitudes to provide culturally competent health care.
 (Cultural Competence)

 - Utilize effective communication skills to engage in therapeutic nurse/client relationships.
 (Communication)